Let’s be honest, San Diego beaches are legendary.

 A beautiful sandy beach in La Jolla that stretches beneath rugged cliffs

 Torrey Pines State Beach is one of San Diego’s most stunning and versatile beaches, and is so spectacular that it even makes it onto my list of the best things to do in San Diego.
 The rugged cliffs of Torrey Pines State Nature Preserve tower above the ocean, offering incredible views of the pacific and serve as a launching point for paragliders.

-👉 Pro Tip: If you’d like to free yourself from the confines of a bathing suit, head to the secluded Black’s Beach, which is the only nude beach in San Diego and also a very popular surfing spot!
+👉 Pro Tip: If you’d like to free yourself from the confines of a bathing suit, head to the secluded Black’s Beach.
+The only nude beach in San Diego and a very popular surfing spot, it also makes my list of the best La Jolla beaches!
 Black’s is located on the southern portion of Torrey Pines State Beach and is only accessible via a short hike.

 San Onofre State Beach

 A 3.5-mile long secluded beach in San Clemente

 While San Onofre State Beach is at the northern extreme of San Diego County, just 3 miles south of San Clemente, it’s well worth the drive.
 The 3.5-mile long secluded beach is nestled within 3,000 acres of protected state park, with many areas only accessible by walking trail, making the beach less crowded than many other San Diego beaches.

 San Onofre is popular with surfers seeking waves at world-famous Trestles and Surf Beach, but the park has plenty to offer to non-surfers as well.
 The San Onofre Bluffs and the San Mateo Campgrounds offer hiking trails, day-use areas, and campsites.